Serpeve/EEGSym/README.md

 # EEGInceptionZoned
-Open implementation and code from the publication "EEGInceptionZoned"
+Site prepared for the open implementation and code from the publication "EEGInceptionZoned".